TinyMan256/Rogue-Company-External-Cheat/README.md

 \
 make sure game is in windowed or borderless (windowed fullscreen)
 \
-press end everytime you close the game
+press end everytime you close the game to unload the cheat

 Have fun with cheating :)